 Security

-Use File – Options – Security to configure security settings related to local application security, multi-factor authentication, locking, offline security, certificate security, and more.
+Use File – Settings – Security to configure security settings related to local application security, multi-factor authentication, locking, offline security, certificate security, and more.

 Settings